SebastianoJGV/unit_1-2021/README.md

 ## Battle Unit Testing

 ## Non Functional Testing
-Through MVP beta testing br Dr. Ruben Pinzon, a bug was pointed out in the introduction where the game type input is not verified.
+Through MVP beta testing by Dr. Ruben Pinzon, a bug was pointed out in the introduction where the game type input is not verified.
 Bug was fixed after.

 ## Record of Tasks
 | Task No | Planned Action | Planned Outcome | Time estimate | Target completion date | Criterion |